trev-dev/flask-starter/readme.md

 1. Setup hosting for a domain and ensure you have [passenger enabled](https://help.dreamhost.com/hc/en-us/articles/216385637-How-do-I-enable-Passenger-on-my-domain) for Python apps.
 2. Use FTP/SFTP/Git to move your project to its destination on Dreamhost (/home/username/example.com).
 3. Double check your Flask config at `flaskr/config.py`.
-It probably wouldn't hurt to make sure these are uncommented/set for production, especially the SECRET_KEY.
+It probably wouldn't hurt to make sure these are not commented out and set for production, especially the SECRET_KEY.
 4. You may need a custom installation of Python3 on Dreamhost for this to work.
 Please see [Dreamhost's Documentation](https://help.dreamhost.com/hc/en-us/articles/115000702772-Installing-a-custom-version-of-Python-3) on how to do this.
 The Pipfile for this repo calls for python 3.9.
 You may use 3.6 if you update the pipenv Pipfile.
 5. Once you've verified a usable Python3 installation, install `pipenv` on your Dreamhost server using `pip3 install pipenv`.
 6. From the website root folder, run `pipenv install` to install the dependencies.